 Executing the concept is however very complex as parallelization of ordering and shipping processes also cause risk.
 As described previously, the price pressure is becoming more intense and this service can potentially cost a great deal, as unsold products must be returned and re-handled.
 This adds to the already existing challenges of reverse logistics as a key differentiator in online retailing.

 The first step is to predict the right products, the right time and the right place/area.
 In order to derive reliable results for one distribution area, the underlying data must be plentiful and of high quality.
 Today, this criterion will already be an issue for most companies.
 The next step is to implement a lean distribution process, which can interactively connect real-time orders to the fleet on-road.
 Constant re-planning and re-routing will cause a great stress to everyone involved.
 Overall, without a critical mass of customers and frequent orders the planned routes will be zig-zagged and quickly become uneconomically.
 It remains to be tested who can overcome these challenges.

 Several other concepts especially around urban logistics also focus on solving similar issues of value-added logistics and resource efficiency.
 Identifying the best solution for one’s own company does not only require validating the executional capabilities but also the maturity of support functionalities throughout other departments.

 Let us talk about your opportunities.
 What can be value-adding?
 Contact us for your future logistics excellence.

-We would like to thank Roman Joachim Wisst for his valuable contribution to this article.
+We would like to thank Roman Joachim Wisst and Jochen Thomas for their valuable contribution to this article.